wolfalders/wolfalders.github.io/_talks/presentations.md

 ---

 ### Conference Presentations

+2024 Alders, W. "Modeling Socioecological Transformation in Coastal East Africa: A Case Study from Unguja Island, Zanzibar, Tanzania."
+Society for American Archaeology Annual Meeting.
+In the session “Islands Around Africa: State of the Art and Future Directions."
+Chair: Krish Seetah.

+2024 Dumitru, I.; Alders, W. "Dynamic Coasts and Landscapes of Resilience: Archaeological and Environmental Hotspot Modeling on the Swahili Coast (Sixth–Nineteenth Century CE)."
+Society for American Archaeology Annual Meeting.
+In the session “Environmental Archaeology in Africa."
+Chair: Asia Alsgaard.

 2023 Alders, W. “Heterarchy, Anti-Colonial Infrastructures, and the Busaid State in 19th Century Zanzibar”.
 Society of Africanist Archaeologists Biennial Meeting.
 In 25 Years Beyond Chiefdoms: Susan McIntosh's Pathways to Complexity Influence on African Archaeology.
 Co-Chairs: Carla Klehm and Wolfgang Alders.

 2023 Alders, W., Haines, J. “Landscapes of Stone in Mauritius and Zanzibar.”
 Society for American Archaeology Annual Meeting.
 In the session “Adventures in Spatial Archaeometry: A Survey of Recent High-Resolution Survey and Measurement Application”.
-Session organizers: Sarah Watson and Elizabeth Clay.
+Chairs: Sarah Watson and Elizabeth Clay.

 2021 Alders, W. “Long-Term Settlement in Plantation Regions of Unguja, Zanzibar.”
 Society for American Archaeology Annual Meeting.
 In the session, “Uses of Survey in Worldwide Contemporary Archaeology”.
 Session organizer: Wolfgang Alders, University of California, Berkeley.